 The Australian Postal Corporation (Australia Post) is a government business enterprise responsible for supplying postal services to Australia, including the distribution of letters and parcels in Australia and internationally.

-Australia Post’s total actual assets for 2020–21 are just under $7.1 billion, with 13 per cent of these attributable to the net superannuation asset, as shown in Figure 4.
+Australia Post’s total actual liabilities for 2022–23 were $4.0 billion, with trade and other payables (encompassing unearned revenue) attributable to 33 per cent, as shown in Figure 8.
+Total actual assets are just under $6.4 billion, with 13 per cent of these attributable to the net superannuation asset.

 - The significant judgement required in estimating the amount of postage products sold which are still unused at balance sheet date.
 Revenue is recognised over time and requires an estimation of the expected timing and amount of future utilisation of those unused postage products.
 (KAM – Valuation of unearned revenue liability)